IRA Basics: Funding an IRA

 - Should I try to make smaller, regular contributions?

-- Should I plan on using bonuses or windfalls from my sales commission to make deposits?
+- Should I plan on using bonuses or windfalls to make contributions?

 An online calculator like this one from our site at Allybank.com can help you see how your savings will grow over the years, making the picture clearer.
 A financial planner also can help you determine how much to save to reach your goals.

 As for funding your account, some financial planners suggest writing a single check annually.
-But unless you have the discipline to be sure you won't spend that money elsewhere, the IRA basics to consider might include having a certain amount deposited automatically once a month or pay period.
+But unless you have the discipline to be sure you won't spend that money elsewhere, consider having a certain amount deposited automatically once a month or pay period.
+This way, you guarantee that the contribution becomes part of your budget routine.

-For more about IRA basics, such as IRA rollovers, transfers and more, visit the IRA Basics section on Allybank.com, or give our customer care department a call at 877-247-ALLY (2559), where live help is available 24/7.
+While many IRAs require a minimum initial deposit, an Ally Bank IRA CD or IRA Online Savings Account requires no minimum deposit to open.
+For more about IRA basics, such as rollovers, transfers and more, visit the IRA basics section on Allybank.com, or call live, 24/7 customer care at 877-247-ALLY (2559).